Tagging snacks or soft packaging

 You may ask yourself, "Which tag type do I get?"
 The answer: it depends!
 When you are deciding on the tag type, you should ask these questions:

-Their versatility allows ease of merchandising, especially for stacking.
-That does not mean you have to use flag tags, however.
+While flag tag's versatility allows ease of merchandising, especially for stacking.
+That does not mean you have to use flag tags.
+Regular tags may be the best fit.

 Regular tags are a great option for tagging snack products.
 They are easy to tag and lie fully flat on the product.